clavinorach/ID-X-Partners-Data-Scientist-Project-Based-Internship/README.md

 # ID-X-Partners-Data-Scientist-Project-Based-Internship

-# Credit Risk Prediction - Data Science Internship Project

-This project is a part of the **Data Scientist Project-Based Internship** at **ID/X Partners**.
+This project is a part of the **Data Scientist Project-Based Virtual Internship** at **ID/X Partners**.
 It focuses on building a machine learning model for **credit risk prediction** to help financial companies identify high-risk borrowers.
 The goal is to improve decision-making and reduce losses by accurately predicting loan defaults.

 ## Project Overview